 As a shareholder, Cardano has the right to vote at Annual General Meetings (AGM) or Extraordinary General Meetings (EGM).
 We aim to vote at all shareholder meetings of the companies in our clients' portfolios.
-We have developed these extensive guidelines to inform our voting decisions, taking into account sustainability factors, guidelines for internationally recognised corporate best practice and material themes for investments.
+We have developed these extensive guidelines to inform our voting decisions to promote better oversight of sustainability issues and risks.
+The guidelines incorporate internationally recognised corporate best practice and material themes for investments.
 We leverage our voting rights as a fundamental stewardship tool to influence corporate behaviour and advocate for responsible business practices, in an approach that aligns with our Sustainable Investment Policy.
-Because of the large number of shareholder meetings where we have voting rights, we use the support of a service provider to cast the votes, based on our custom policy and guidelines.
+Because of the large number of shareholder meetings where we have voting rights, we use the support of a service provider to cast the votes, based on these guidelines.
 All voting rights are exercised on behalf of the fund participants.